Daintree National Park

 The saltwater crocodile is officially known as an Estuarine crocodile.
 It can reach lengths up to 20 feet (6 m) and weigh as much as 2,200 pounds (1,000 kg).
 It is the largest of any crocodile, alligator, or caiman species.
 The Nile Crocodile might weigh more when the two species are similar in length.

-Trails in Daintree National Park
+Daintree National Park Trails

 There are a good number of trails that allow visitors to explore the dense lush rainforest of the national park.
 The tranquility of the rainforest beckons the casual hike allowing the senses to be enriched with the sounds, smells, and sights.

-Mossman Gorge Rainforest Trail: This is a 1.9-mile (3.06 km) loop trail with minimal elevation gain.
+This is a 1.9-mile (3.06 km) loop trail with minimal elevation gain.
 Visitors will meander through the rainforest with views of a nice waterfall.
 It is a tranquil leisurely walk through the rainforest.

-Kulki, Myall Beach Trail: This is an easy 4.0-mile (6.44 km) loop trail that is partially paved, partially boardwalk, and fairly easy terrain to navigate.
+This is an easy 4.0-mile (6.44 km) loop trail that is partially paved, partially boardwalk, and fairly easy terrain to navigate.
 Along with treks through the rainforest, hikers will also experience the beach coastline.

-Mount Sorrow Ridge Trail: This is a challenging 4.1-mile (6.60 km) with an elevation gain of 2,312 feet (704.70 m).
+This is a challenging 4.1-mile (6.60 km) with an elevation gain of 2,312 feet (704.70 m).
 The in and out trail provides opportunities to see wildflowers, wildlife, parts of the Daintree Rainforest, and views of the beach.

 - Daintree Rainforest